mphall77/siteline-tic-tac-toe/README.md

 ### To Play

-clone the repo and launch the index.html file in the broweser.
+clone the repo from github: https://github.com/mphall77/siteline-tic-tac-toe (click the green Code button, download zip file or copy HTTPS, SSH etc. ) and launch the index.html file in the browser .

 ### Technology